 With an emphasis on precision and efficiency, Mason reviews the essentials of hand-cut joinery and the use of hand tools such as planes and scrapers for surface preparation.
 In addition, he introduces standard machine-joinery techniques that apply to casework and tables.
 These include miter joints, box joints, mortise and tenons, and inserted tenons made variously with the router, table saw, band saw, and Festool Domino.
-Finally, Tim teaches participants how to construct and fit traditional, hand-dovetailed, inset drawers for their projects.
+Finally, Mason teaches participants how to construct and fit traditional, hand-dovetailed, inset drawers for their projects.

 Open to intermediate woodworkers, including anyone who has taken Basic Woodworking.